kgraefe/pidgin-protocol-status-icons/README.md

 `pidgin-protocol-status-icons` to your .purple user directory (typically `%APPDATA%\Roaming\.purple`).

-After that you can enable the plugin and select the theme in `Tools -> Preferences -> Themes -> Status Icon Theme`.

 ### Installation on Linux
 If your distribution has the plugin in its repository you can use that.
 Otherwise you must build the plugin [from source](#building-on-linux).

-Extract the default theme into `themes` in your .purple user directory (create `themes` if not present).
-After that you can enable the plugin and select the theme in `Tools -> Preferences -> Themes -> Status Icon Theme`.

 ## Building from source
 ### Building on Windows